 4. Character Street

-For all things character based, there is only one place to go in Tokyo, and luckily it’s right here.
-With Pokemon, Rilakkuma, Ghibli and some lesser-known but equally as weird/cute options, you can do some great souvenir and gift shopping, as well as just looking around in wonder.
+Akihabara might be the holy grail for anime and pop culture fans, but Character Street in Tokyo Station should not be overlooked.
+This ‘street’ is actually a section of a mall under Tokyo Station, which means everything is in one compact space making it easy to navigate — you can do a full loop in a fairly short space of time.
+With Pokemon, Rilakkuma, Ghibli and some lesser-known but equally as weird/cute character shops, you can do some great souvenir and gift shopping, as well as just looking around in wonder.
 Nearby there are sweets and omiyage shops too, so you can really stock up if you need to.

 Towards the Yaesu Underground Central Exit of the Station, B1